How can you bill more hours while juggling non-billable work – without burning yourself out?

 And I don’t mean interruptions by tech notifications or your phone.

-I’m talking about the colleagues who expect you to drop everything to help them or answer a question. 🗣️
+I’m talking about the colleagues or clients who expect you to drop everything to help them or answer a question. 🗣️

 Interruptions may seem small in the moment, but even the most minor interruptions can wreak havoc on your time.